ilyannn/bank-example/README.md

 # 5 Network service

-The code comes with two test network services, mock service (`MockNetworkService` class) and test of the real network service (with the github endpoint, see ).
-Mock service only accepts `mock` username and returns a slighly incorrect date.
-Github service, of course, returns the date specified in the [now](https://github.com/ilyannn/bank-example/blob/master/TestService/api/now) file.
+The code comes with two test network services, mock service (`MockNetworkService` class) and test of the real network service (with the github endpoint, see below).
+Mock service returns a slighly incorrect date and only accepts `mock` username.
+Github-based service, of course, returns the date specified in the [now](https://github.com/ilyannn/bank-example/blob/master/TestService/api/now) file.

 The services are covered by tests in [NetworkServiceTests.swift](https://github.com/ilyannn/bank-example/blob/master/BankExample/BankExampleTests/NetworkServiceTests.swift).